 (a) Substitution of Counsel.
 When a party changes attorneys, a notice of substitution signed by the incoming and the outgoing attorney must be filed by the incoming attorney.
 The incoming attorney is responsible for ensuring that he or she is added to the case for the correct party or parties and is properly designated to receive notices of electronic filing.
-The incoming attorney must also verify that electronic service on outgoing attorneys is properly terminated.
+When the incoming attorney makes an appearance, the clerk must terminate electronic service on the outgoing attorney.